 Where GetResponse beats HubSpot:

-What makes GetResponse a great HubSpot alternative is their Autofunnel feature.
+What makes GetResponse a great HubSpot alternative is their conversion/sales funnel feature.

 It comes with pre-built funnel templates you can use to efficiently create your own funnels that consist of landing pages, forms, emails, etc. and you can even process payments through gateways such as Stripe, PayPal and Square.

-The Pro plan is a fair bit more expensive, but the features are obviously a lot more advanced; it’ll cost you $99/month for 1,000 subscribers, built-in CRM, unlimited webinar and sales funnels, webinar hosting for up to 300 attendees and unlimited custom workflows.
+The Plus plan is a little more expensive, but the features are obviously a lot more advanced; it’ll cost you $59/month for 1,000 subscribers, unlimited webinar funnels and webinar hosting for up to 100 attendees.
+You'll also have 5 sales funnels.
 Of course, there are cheaper plans but these don’t come with advanced automations.
 Find out how GetResponse’s prices compare to HubSpot’s here.

 Where HubSpot wins:

-GetResponse doesn’t offer a free plan.
-So if it’s just a CRM you’re after, HubSpot’s free CRM is a good option.
+GetResponse doesn’t include a CRM in its free plan, so if it’s just a CRM you’re after, HubSpot’s free CRM is a good option.

 If you’re prepared to flash the cash ($800/month!), HubSpot offers a host of marketing features, including social media scheduling, content creation and SEO strategy tools.
 But, to be honest, that’s a huge expense you could probably do without.

-Find out more about Sendinblue and all its features in this video:
+Find out more about Pipedrive’s features in this video:

 Where HubSpot wins: